mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 ```

-Change the galaxy configuration so that it can run Docker images as if they were regular tools installed in your system.
+Change the Galaxy configuration so that it can run Docker images as if they were regular tools installed in your system.
 Add a destination, `docker_local`, to your configuration, and make it the default.
-Copy job_conf.xml.sample_basic to job_conf.xml and add these lines to job_conf.xml (change `docker_memory` if necessary):
+Copy `config/job_conf.xml.sample_basic` to `config/job_conf.xml` and add these lines to `config/job_conf.xml` (change `docker_memory` if necessary):

 ```
 <?xml version="1.0"?>